 But that's not all — even parents themselves have lower stress levels and better family functionality overall when conversations are made a priority.
 Sounds like a WIN-WIN to us!!
 What are you waiting for?

 Okay, so maybe you see all the incredible benefits of striking up a conversation with your kids, but now you're just not sure where to start.
 How do you get past those dreaded four letter words and break into a conversation with depth and meaning??
 Don't worry, it can be done… We'll show you how!

 WHEN TO START FAMILY CONVERSATIONS

-There really isn't a wrong time to start family conversations but there certainly are some times that are easier than others.
+There really isn't a wrong time to start family conversations, but there are some easier times than others.
 You want to start by choosing a time when your kids are most receptive.
 Unfortunately, the ride home from school after a day full of learning may not be that time… and that's okay!
-Look for opportunities when they are rested, relaxed and comfortable.
+Look for opportunities when they are rested, relaxed, and comfortable.

-One of the best times to use these best conversation starters is when you are all sitting around the dinner table!
-Turn off all distractions—silence and put phones away, forget about homework or to-dos and just start talking!
-It may be rocky at first but just keep going.
+One of our favorite times to use these best conversation starters is when you are all sitting around the dinner table!
+Turn off all distractions.
+Silence and put phones away, forget about homework or to-dos, and just start talking!
+It may be rocky at first, but just keep going.
 With these dinner conversation starters, dinner time will become something your family actually enjoys!!

 SELF-FOCUSED CONVERSATION STARTERS

 If your kids (or you!) are finding it difficult to keep a conversation going, start with these self-focused conversation starters.
 Because really… who doesn't enjoy talking about themselves even just a little!? *raises hand slightly* Come on, you know you do!

 - What was your favorite thing you ate today?